endevver/mt-plugin-extratags/README.md

 ## `<mt:SearchFrom>`

 Returns the effective starting position of the current result set.
 This is designed to be used in a string similar to: "Showing 1 to 10 of 30," where 1 is the SearchFrom, 10 is the SearchTo and 30 is the SearchResultCount.

 ## `<mt:SearchTo>`

 Returns the effective ending position of the current result set.
 This is designed to be used in a string similar to: "Showing 1 to 10 of 30," where 1 is the SearchFrom, 10 is the SearchTo and 30 is the SearchResultCount.

+<a name="condition"></a>

+# Conditional Tags

 ## `<mt:FolderHasPages>`

 A container tag that evaluates to true if the current folder in context contains any published pages.

 **Example**